naemon/naemon.github.io/documentation/developer/workers.md

 ### Logging
-Worker processes can send events to the main Naemon process that will end up in the nagios.log file.
+Worker processes can send events to the main Naemon process that will end up in the naemon.log file.
 The format is the same as that in requests and responses, but a log-message consists of a single key/value pair, where the key is always 'log'.
 Consequently, a request from a worker to the main process to log something looks like this:

 ```
-log=A random message that will get logged to nagios.log\0
+log=A random message that will get logged to naemon.log\0
 ```

 It's worth noting that Naemon will prefix the message with the worker